genomicsclass/book/pages/association_tests.md

 ##    aa         44     6
 ```

-The Chi-square test uses an asymptotic result (similar to CLT) about the sums of independent binary outcomes, we can compute an approximate probability of seeing a deviation for the expected table as big as this one.
-The p-value for this table is
+The Chi-square test uses an asymptotic result (similar to the CLT)
+related to the sums of independent binary outcomes.
+Using this
+approximation, we can compute the probability of seeing a deviation
+from the expected table as big as the one we saw.
+The p-value for this
+table is:

 ```r